 If APT has shown anything in its history, its that settling for pars on the final stretch can be cause for failure.

 Creel found the fairway right, and put it to 15 feet.
 He missed the putt, but casually tapped it in.
 After shaking his competitor’s hands and asking about the lead, his face turned from jovial to locked back in.
 He was tied for the lead.
 The new clubhouse leader, passing up Oland, posted up next to the clubhouse wall overlooking the final scenes of the tournament.

 Fischer missed the fairway to the right for the third consecutive hole, and Whitekiller was in the middle of the fairway.
 The former three shot leader put it to the fringe just right of the flag, sitting 15 feet from the cup but having to putt over a hill to tie Creel.

 The Texarkana native had another native on the bag all week: his father.
 And the father son dynamic began to turn ugly, with the caddy handing a club to Fischer that he proceed to airmail the green with.

 Stuck in thick rough behind the green, and a hill between himself and the green, Fischer slammed his wedge into his bag.
 Father like son, his caddy did the same with another club.
-Clearly rattled by the need for an up and down from a tough lie, Fischer chunked out, and his chip rolled partially back down the hill.
+Rattled by the need for an up and down from a tough lie, Fischer chunked out, and his chip rolled partially back down the hill.

 Needing to chip in, Fischer popped up his 4th shot just above the hill.
 Whitekiller was the last bid to force a playoff.

-Josh Creel looks for an unprecedented fourth consecutive victory on APT in Lufkin Texas, with the tour heading to Crown Colony Country Club for the Southside Bank Open.
+Josh Creel looks for an unprecedented fourth consecutive victory on APT in Lufkin, Texas, with the tour heading to Crown Colony Country Club for the Southside Bank Open.
 He has not yet lost with his current putter in hand.
 A guaranteed $20,000 first place check is on the line for the field, beginning on Tuesday August 21th.